BuZZ-T/kolol/README.md

 ### Development

 The project consists of an Angular frontend, located in `src/app/` and a node/express proxy-backend, located in `proxy-backend/`.
-As the name suggests, the backend is only a cors-proxy to KoL, as the KoL pages don't contain CORS headers.
-The backend does not store credentials at all!
+As the name suggests, the backend is a cors-proxy to KoL, as the KoL pages don't contain CORS headers.
+It also parses some pages like the inventory and skill page server-side.
+The backend does not store any credentials!

 ### Starting local